Rosedale, North Yorkshire: Rosedale Head

+Old Ralph – Young Ralph

+Old Ralph and Young Ralph are probably the best known of the many wayside crosses found in the North York Moors National Park.
+The origin of the names Old Ralph and Young Ralph is not known, however the names might refer to members of the House of Neville:

+Old Ralph cross is a monolithic wayside cross of hard gritstone that stands about 6 feet tall, possibly 11th century.

+The cross is a Grade II* listed building.
+The cross is located on Ledging Hill the highest point on Blakey Ridge (OS ref: NZ 674 019).

+Young Ralph cross is a wayside cross of hard gritstone that stands about 10 ft tall, possibly 11th century.
+The cross is located on Ledging Hill (OS ref: NZ 677 021).
+The distinctive profile of the cross is used as the emblem of the North York Moors National Park.

 History

 Mining

 The extraction of ironstone probably began during the Roman period.

 In the late 19th century the valley quickly became a major centre for iron-ore extraction.

 Mining took place from 1857 to 1928.
 The ore was pre-processed by calcination, for which special kilns were built.

 The mines were served by the freight-only Rosedale Branch railway line that ran round the head of the valley, serving mine workings on either side, and across the moors to reach what is now the Esk Valley Line at Battersby Junction.

 The railway line closed in 1929 after the last of the calcine dust extracted from the kiln waste had been sold.

 Rosedale Chimney Bank, one of the steepest roads in the United Kingdom, provides a popular entrance point into the valley.
 A row of disused kilns and a former Royal Observer Corps Underground Monitoring Post are both situated yards from its summit.

 In the adjacent Farndale Valley wild daffodils bloom around Easter time.